ComplexityBiosystems/acrosome_classification/README.md

 + [data/](data/) two csv files containing the 7 morphological features for spermatids and spermatozoa
 + [notebooks/](notebooks/) a jupyter notebook in python, which generates all results and figures of the manuscript.
-+ [code/](code/) some functions are defined here, and the imported into the notebook.
++ [code/](code/) python code for cross validation and to compute local curvatures via vtk.
 + [output/](output/) all figures and some additional ouput.

 To reproduce the results of the manuscrpit in your computer, first clone the repository locally, and then simply running [this notebook](notebooks/Automatic_classification_SVM_acrosome_dataset.ipynb) will recreate all files in the [output folder](output/).